Consent Tip Sheets

 - Use icons or color to emphasize particular topics.

 Waiver of Documented Consent

 Most minimal risk studies will qualify for a waiver of documentation of consent which allows for greater flexibility in the consent process and form.
-(Waiver criteria: WORKSHEET Consent Requirements and Waivers)
+(Waiver criteria: Designing the Consent Process)